 The most important components of the Company's financial risk are interest rate risk, currency risk, credit risk and liquidity risk.
 The Company also enters into foreign exchange commodity contracts which are executed on a back-to-back basis with other Group companies and as such, it has no net exposure to commodity risk.
-Due to the Company's business and considering the assets and liabilities on the Company's balance sheet, the principal financial risks the directors consider relevant are currency and interest rate risk.
 The Company has entered into foreign currency swaps to hedge the foreign currency risk related to intercompany loans and other foreign exchange positions and, when deemed necessary, interest rate swaps are used to manage the Company's exposure to fluctuations in interest rates.
-No interest rate swaps were entered into in 2022 (2021: none).
+No interest rate swaps were entered into in 2023 (2022: none).
+The Company's credit risk is managed by ensuring counterparties maintain a minimum credit rating and by diversifying the exposure.
+Liquidity risk is minimised by issuing long term bonds to fund the Company and by maintaining sufficient undrawn committed debt facilities.